Best Single Action Revolvers: Not Just for Cowboys

 Freedom Arms Model 83 Review

 If you want a premium single-action revolver experience, then Freedom Arms is the brand for you.
 Freedom Arms makes a number of high-end single-action revolvers, and the 83 is my favorite, with the 97 trailing closely behind.
-Freedom Arms makes semi-custom revolvers.
-They are all hand built to very specific specifications and designed to be extremely robust, reliable, and accurate.
+Known for their semi-custom craftsmanship, Freedom Arms revolvers are hand-built to precise specifications and designed to deliver exceptional robustness, reliability, and accuracy.

 These are guns designed for handgun hunting, and they come in a wide variety of calibers.
 Some I’ve never even seen, like the .500 Wyoming Express.
 Alongside some oddballs are standards like .44 Magnum and .357 Magnum.
 They even make a .22LR variant.
 Depending on the model, you can even swap cylinders to swap calibers, for example, the .454 Casull model can accept .45 Colt and .45 ACP cylinders, and the .357 model can fit a 9mm cylinder.